Uditgoel2596/Uditgoel2596/README.md

 "Hi, I'm Udit Goel! 👋

-MIS Analyst turned Data Analyst | Unlocking Insights with Data ✦ With 1+ year of experience as an MIS Analyst, I've developed a strong foundation in data analysis and visualization.
-Recently, I've enhanced my skills through intensive courses, mastering tools like Python, SQL, Power BI, and Excel.
+MIS Analyst | Data Analysis and Visualization Expert ✦ With 1+ year of experience in data analysis and visualization, I'm passionate about driving business growth through data-driven insights. ✦ Proficient in Python, SQL, Power BI, Excel, and data visualization tools like Matplotlib and Seaborn.

-✦ After a deliberate career break, I'm re-entering the industry in a beginner-level role, eager to rebuild my career in Data/Business Analysis.
-I'm available immediately, open to relocation, and flexible on compensation.
+Current Focus:
+Currently working as an MIS Analyst at PeopleStrong, where I'm applying my data analysis and visualization skills to drive business outcomes.

 Tech Skills:
 ✦ Python: Data manipulation, analysis, scripting